ObserveRTC/website-3.0/content/docs/overview/introduction.md

 ### Why ObserveRTC?

-* **Open-source** - No hidden magic, no secret souce, it is a transparent monitoring solution for everyone.
+* **Open-source** - No hidden magic, no secret sauce, it is a transparent monitoring solution for everyone.
 * **Own your data** - By deploying it you have full ownership of data from your applications and run further analysis.
 * **Build what you need** - ObserveRTC provide libraries focusing on collecting, unifying stats, and structurizing metrics from RTC components.
 You include the library and only build what you really need, no more, no less.